sujitmeshram/sujitmeshram/README.md

 ## Software Engineering is my Passion ❤.

 - 👨‍💻 I’m currently working on some personal projects.
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas and adding something great in community.
 - ❤ I'm very much interested to for startup which can impact and change the people's lives.

 ---